MicrosoftDocs/cross-device/project-rome-docs/includes/ios/create-setup-events-start-platform.md

 `MCDConnectedDevicesPlatform* platform = [MCDConnectedDevicesPlatform new];`

-### Subscribe to MCDConnectedDevicesAccountManager events to handle the user account
+### Subscribe to MCDConnectedDevicesAccountManager

-The platform requires an authenicated user to access the platform.
+The platform requires an authenticated user to access the platform.
 You'll need to subscribe to **MCDConnectedDevicesAccountManager** events to ensure a valid account is being used.

 ```ObjectiveC
 [MCDConnectedDevicesPlatform* platform.accountManager.accessTokenRequested